XRPO: Pushing the limits of GRPO with Targeted Exploration and Exploitation: Introduction

-To address these limitations, we propose \name (eXplore–eXploit GRPO), a novel rollout optimization strategy that systematically balances exploration and exploitation.
-By promoting informative rollout exploration while sharpening exploitation reward signals, \name effectively breaks through the edge of model capability, leading to stable and higher-quality RLHF training.
-Our contributions are as follows:
+To address these limitations, we propose \name (eXplore–eXploit GRPO), a novel rollout optimization framework that systematically balances exploration and exploitation in RLVR.
+By prioritizing informative rollout exploration while sharpening exploitation signals from successful trajectories, \name breaks through the edge of model capability and enables more stable and faster RLHF convergence.
+Our key contributions are threefold: